 Sources: MSCI and FactSet (see Additional Disclosures).

 Importantly, while recent strength has backed stocks away from extremes, we remain excited by the prospects of select cyclical technology, automation, and industrial intelligence stocks.
-While isolating the secular winners on the right side of change is always our core thesis, integrated within our stock picks is the fundamental benefit from PMIs bottoming at a time when we also see an acceleration of semiconductor capex and inventory recovery, in what will be an important year for 5G mobile device innovation.
+While isolating the secular winners on the right side of change is always our core thesis, integrated within our stock picks is the fundamental potential benefit from PMIs bottoming at a time when we also see an acceleration of IT capex and inventory recovery, in what we believe will be an important year for 5G mobile device innovation.

 A Political Era